nutanix/calm-dsl/release-notes/3.3.0/README.md

 Snapshot name is supplied as a runtime argument while running the snapshot action, and similarly, recovery group can be chosen while running the restore action.

 # App edit
 Adding a update config in a profile will auto-generate a profile-level patch action - <config_name> - which can be run using `calm update app <app-name> <config-name>`.
-- As of now we suport for app edit for `nutanix` provider
+- As of now we suport for app edit for `nutanix` provider.
+- Sample [Blueprint](examples/multivm_app_edit/blueprint.py) containing app-edit configuration

 ## Built-in Models
 ### AhvUpdateConfigAttrs